Video-STAR: Reinforcing Open-Vocabulary Action Recognition with Tools: Methodology

 Existing MLLMs methods typically suffer from two critical limitations when applied to OVAR tasks: \ding{182} \textbf{The over-reliance on textual priors} that neglects domain-specific visual cues, and \ding{183} \textbf{The inability to distinguish ambiguous actions} in open-vocabulary scenarios.
 To address these issues, we construct a novel training dataset by integrating multimodal CoT reasoning with tool-augmented decomposition, thereby ensuring both spatial-temporal alignment and semantic accuracy.

-\textbf{Data Collection.} As shown in the cyan part of Fig. \ref{fig:pipeline}, the dataset is structured through a three-stage logic chain.
-First, we systematically curate 5,000 video-query pairs from HMDB-51~\citep{kuehne2011hmdb} dataset, then augmented with synthetic reasoning chains generated by Qwen2.5-VL-72B~\citep{bai2025qwen25vltechnicalreport}.
-For each pair, the input video and ground-truth action label are processed through a predefined dual-phase CoT prompt, which explicitly instructs the model to first invoke relevant tools and then integrate their outputs for action classification.
-Such a design effectively ensures that the generated reasoning chains dynamically incorporate both visual features and domain knowledge, thereby bridging the gap between text-centric reasoning and visually grounded inference.
+\yzl{ \textbf{Data Collection.} As shown in the cyan part of Fig.~\ref{fig:pipeline}, our dataset is constructed via a three-stage logic chain.
+First, we curated an initial pool of approximately 7,000 video-query pairs from the HMDB-51 dataset~\citep{kuehne2011hmdb}.
+We then leveraged Qwen2.5-VL-72B~\citep{bai2025qwen25vltechnicalreport} to synthesize initial chain-of-thought (CoT) reasoning sequences for these pairs.
+Crucially, to ensure data quality, we introduced a rigorous filtering stage: each generated reasoning chain was scored and reviewed by the closed-source Qwen-VL-Max model as an expert validator.
+Chains containing factual errors or logical inconsistencies(e.g., “hallucinated” or incoherent reasoning) were systematically discarded.
+This validation-and-pruning procedure yielded a final set of approximately 5,000 high-fidelity reasoning chains, specifically curated for supervised fine-tuning (SFT).
+These chains are designed to dynamically integrate visual features and domain-specific knowledge, thereby bridging the gap between text-centric reasoning and visually grounded inference. }

 \textbf{Generating Pipeline.} The core innovation lies in our three-stage framework for action recognition: \begin{itemize}[leftmargin=*,nosep] \item \textbf{Sub-motion Decomposition} first breaks down the holistic action into discriminative sub-motion primitives by identifying key body-part interactions.
 For "shoot ball" is decomposed into "body bending → leg extending → feet-ball interaction".
 This decomposition addresses the inherent ambiguity of holistic perception by isolating perceptually distinct motion patterns. \item \textbf{Candidate Selection} then maps each sub-motion to pre-defined action definitions, generating 2-3 semantically relevant candidates.
 In our example, "body bending" suggests "run", "leg extending" implies "hurdle", and "feet-ball interaction" aligns with "shoot".
 This step narrows the search space while preserving semantic diversity, ensuring robust open-vocabulary generalization. \item \textbf{Matching Scoring} finalizes recognition by comparing all sub-motions against each candidate's detailed definition.
 The system evaluates spatial precision and description alignment, ultimately selecting the highest-scoring candidate.
 In our case, the combination of precise spatial interactions and semantic coherence with the definition "shoot ball" would lead to the correct classification. \end{itemize}